Brain-to-Vehicle

 Predict:

-When in manual driving mode, by identifying signs that the driver's brain is about to initiate a movement - such as turning the steering wheel or pushing the accelerator pedal - driver assist technologies can begin the action more quickly.
+When in manual driving mode, by identifying brain signals that the driver is about to initiate a movement - such as turning the steering wheel or pushing the accelerator pedal - driver assist technologies can support these actions in a quicker manner.
+This can improve reaction time and make for a more enjoyable journey.

 Detect:

-In autonomous driving mode, by detecting and evaluating driver discomfort, the artificial intelligence can alter the driving configuration or driving style to make the driver feel at ease.
+In autonomous driving mode, by detecting and evaluating driver discomfort, the artificial intelligence can alter the driving configuration or driving style to help the driver feel peace of mind.

-If a driver prefers his/her car to drive in the faster lane down a stretch of highway, after a few turns, the autonomous drive system will pick up this pattern, and drive in a way that aligns with his/her expectations, while still keeping a safe distance from the vehicle in front of him/her.
+For example, if a driver prefers their car to drive in the faster lane down a stretch of highway, the autonomous drive system can pick up this driving behavior and match it in a safe manner in relation to driving conditions and other vehicles.

 Technology configuration